CrossCTF/crossctf.github.io/crossvillage/index.md

 </table>
 <br/>

-There will be attractive prizes won from the **lucky draw** at the end of CrossVillage.
+There will be attractive prizes to be won from the **lucky draw** at the end of CrossVillage.
 <br/>
 **Pizzas** will be provided for lunch and below is the schedule for CrossVillage on the day.